Skip to Main Content

 Explore our locations

-At 21 locations across California, CCC Corpsmembers work on habitat restoration projects.
-Please note: projects may vary across centers.
+At as many as 20 locations across California, CCC Corpsmembers work on habitat restoration projects.
+Please note: specific project types may vary across centers.

-This training is offered at all CCC centers except for the Los Pinos, Magalia, and Pomona locations.
+This kind of project work takes place at all CCC centers except for the Los Piños, Magalia, Norwalk, and Vista centers.

 Delta Center